Silanthas

 History

 Silanthas is the son of Ephelion, the god of arts and love, and Siona, the goddess of death and magic.
 At birth, he was renowned for his unparalleled beauty, rivaling even that of his grandmother, Verana, the Lady of Dreams.
 However, Verana, unable to accept his illegitimacy, sought to destroy him.
 In an act of desperation and love, Siona transformed her son’s appearance, masking his beauty and sending him away to wander the world.
-Ever since, Silanthas has traveled endlessly, evading Verana’s wrath and longing for the day he can finally return to his home on the moon.
+Ever since, Silanthas has traveled endlessly, evading Verana’s wrath and longing for the day he can finally return home.

 Appearance